By Bryan Allegretto, Forecaster Updated 4 months ago October 25, 2023

 Creating snow takes two main ingredients – moisture and rising air.

-One of the main ways to get rising air is when is for the wind to hit a mountain and be forced to go up.
-This is called Orographic Lift.
+One of the main ways to get rising air is for the wind to hit a mountain and be forced to go up.
+This is called orographic lift.
 Let’s look at what orographic lift is and how it creates mountain snow.

 When air runs into a mountain, the side of the mountain that it hits first is called the windward side.
 This is where air is forced to rise, and this is the side of the mountain that often sees the heaviest precipitation.

 The opposite side of the mountain is called the leeward side and usually sees much less precipitation.
 The reason is that air is descending on the leeward side of the mountain, and descending air is warmer and drier, which is the opposite of ascending air.

 One caveat to the concepts of 'windward' and 'leeward' is that while much of the snow can be created on the windward side, you can still find powder on the upper leeward sides of mountains because wind can blow the snowflakes from the windward side to the leeward side.